We are currently working on a method for you to offer and request support for evacuated livestock.

-We will also use a Reverse 911 system to call homes in the area about the evacuation.
+We will also use our Emergency Notification System to call homes in the area to notify them of the evacuation.
 The system already has all landline phone numbers in it, if you would like to register your cell phone you will need to sign up at Alert Yakima.
 Be sure to put in your address so when we map the evacuation area message your phone number is captured.

 You can find more information on evacuations in Yakima County here.

 You can check these places for updates on evacuation orders and lifting of evacuation order:

 You can check these places for updates on the progress of an incident.
 We try to provide status updates on an ongoing incident every 12-16 hours, or sooner if there are major changes.
 We are working on a method that you can call in and listen to a recording with a status of the incident.